How To Value Real Estate Property

 If you have enough properties that are very much like the property in question, you can get a pretty solid idea of what the property is worth.
 The more alike they are, the better.

-Ideally, you want a property in the same neighborhood that is as similar as possible in terms of number of bedrooms, number of bathrooms, style of the house and other particulars.
-Some neighborhoods have many houses that were built around the same time by the same builder reusing a short list of floor plans.
+Some neighborhoods have many houses that were built around the same time by the same builder reusing a shortlist of floor plans.
 In such cases, you may be able to find several houses that are nearly identical.

 Some homes are essentially one of a kind.
 These can be especially challenging for an appraiser to assess.
 The industry standard is comparing comparable properties.
 When nothing else is anything like it, you simply can’t rely upon that standard.